caltechlibrary/py-cli-template/README.md

 ## Introduction

 > _This README file is in Markdown format, and is meant to provide a template for README files as well an illustration of what the README file can be expected to look like.
-For a software project, this [Introduction](#introduction) section &ndash; which you are presently reading &ndash; should provide background for the project, a brief explanation of what the project is about, and optionally, pointers to resources that can help orient readers.
+For software, this [Introduction](#introduction) section &ndash; which you are presently reading &ndash; should provide background for the program, a brief explanation of what the project is about, and optionally, pointers to resources that can help orient readers.
 Ideally, this section should be short._

 ## Installation